Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ### Isomorphic tests

-`@azure/test-utils-recorder` does support running in the browser.
+`@azure/test-utils-recorder` does support running tests in the browser.
 If you use Karma, as long as your karma configuration is correct, your tests should work both on NodeJS and in the browsers!

 ## Troubleshooting